awsdocs/iam-user-guide/doc_source/reference_policies_elements_version.md

-# IAM JSON Policy Elements: Version<a name="reference_policies_elements_version"></a>
+# IAM JSON policy elements: Version<a name="reference_policies_elements_version"></a>

-**Disambiguation Note**
+**Disambiguation note**
 This `Version` JSON policy element is different from a *policy version*\.
 The `Version` policy element is used within a policy and defines the version of the policy language\.
 A policy version, on the other hand, is created when you make changes to a customer managed policy in IAM\.
 The changed policy doesn't overwrite the existing policy\.
 Instead, IAM creates a new version of the managed policy\.
-If you were searching for information about the multiple version support available for managed policies, see [Versioning IAM Policies](access_policies_managed-versioning.md)\.
+If you were searching for information about the multiple version support available for managed policies, see [Versioning IAM policies](access_policies_managed-versioning.md)\.

 The `Version` policy element specifies the language syntax rules that are to be used to process a policy\.
 To use all of the available policy features, include the following `Version` element before the `Statement` element in all of your policies\.